-We will not receive any of the proceeds from the sale of the resale shares by the selling security holders.
-All proceeds from the sale of the resale shares will be solely for the accounts of the selling security holders.
+We will not receive any of the proceeds from the sale of the shares being offered by this prospectus.
+All proceeds from the sale of these shares will be solely for the account of the selling security holder.

 LEGAL MATTERS